nest/nest-docker/README.md

 ### (3) - Delete the NEST Images

-    sh nest-docker.sh
+    sh nest-docker.sh clean

 Be careful.
-This stops EVERY container and delete the EVERY NEST Images.
+This stops EVERY container and delete then EVERY NEST Images.

 ## Useful Docker commands